timokelder/UNSEEN-trends/Notebooks/Independence.md

 Timo Kelder
 October 19, 2019

-In this notebook, we will first show the forecasts of the Norwegian West Coast compared to observed values and then we will assess the skill of the forecasts.
+In this notebook, we will test the independence of the UNSEEN ensembles for Norway and for Svalbard.

 ## Import data and packages